-During a penetration test SureCloud’s Security Consultants utilise a variety of different methods when trying to gain access to the client’s network in order to escalate our privileges.
+During penetration tests SureCloud’s Security Consultants utilise a variety of different methods when trying to gain access to the client’s network in order to escalate our privileges.
 These include the exploitation of vulnerabilities on servers and workstations, along with misconfiguration of services, and the exploitation of the ‘human’ element from a social engineering perspective.

 A common vulnerability that we often come across provides the opportunity to obtain Domain User credentials by exploiting a combination of weaknesses within the LLMNR and NBT-NS protocols.

 This post explains the potential for LLMNR poisoning and NBT-NS poisoning in your local network and how to disable these protocols to minimise risk.

 LLMNR (Link-Local Multicast Name Resolution) is a protocol that was introduced with Windows Vista and is based upon the Domain Name System (DNS).
 It is often used by network-connected systems to identify hosts on the local-subnet when DNS fails, is not present or where peer-to-peer name-resolutions services are required (or to complement a DNS infrastructure).